Home

 Fluid Mechanics of Natural Hazards Research Group

 The primary goal of my research group is to improve our understanding of the role of fluid mechanics in a broad range of natural and man-made hazards to enable effective and efficient hazard mitigation.
 We have investigated flood hazard mitigation through improved use of Low Impact Development (LID) technologies for stormwater management.
-We are just writing up the results of an experimental and modeling study to improve our understanding the mechanics of ember flight in wildfires and quantify the risk of spot fire generation ahead of the main fire front.
-This work follows on from prior research into windborne debris flight during severe wind storms.
+We also conduct experimental and modeling studies to improve our understanding the mechanics of windborne debris.
+This has included work on ember flight in wildfires and quantify the risk of spot fire generation ahead of the main fire front, the mechanics of roof gravel blow-off, and windborne debris flight in tornadoes .
 The research team also works on more classic problems in environmental fluid mechanics including the mechanics of turbulent plumes and the dispersion of dense gasses in urban areas.
-More details on the research team’s work can be found here.
+More details on the research team’s work can be found here and details on the wind engineering research and facilities can be found here.

 We have also been involved in various outreach activities, running fluid mechanics demonstrations for high school and middle school students.
 These events are focused on introducing these students to some of the practical problems they will encounter in an engineering program as well as some interesting, and at times entertaining, physics.